Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 A sensor can be modeled as an equation that links the quantity we want to measure to the output, that can be fed into an ADC to get a digital value.

 Typically sensors only have a range of values in which the activity is linear and there is a uncertainty on the measure given depending on the sensitivity.
 Some sensors are not linear anywhere and typically have an exponential or logarithmic curve.
-Often integrated in the sensors there is the required electronics to convert the signal to digital and smooth the reading.
+Often integrated in the sensors there is the required electronics to convert the signal to digital and to smooth out the reading.

-A specific class of sensors is becoming popular in the embedded/IoT field is called MEMS, Micro Electro Mechanical Systems, a combination of electronics and mechanics that can be integrated in the IC, they can be mass produced at a low cost.
+A specific class of sensors that is becoming popular in the embedded/IoT field is called MEMS, Micro Electro Mechanical Systems, a combination of electronics and mechanics that can be integrated in the IC, they can be mass produced at a low cost.
 They are very used today from consumer electronics to automotive and aeronautics because of their low cost.
 The main classes of MEMS are:
 - pressure sensors
   - piezoresistive sensors